Frequently asked questions

 jiffies in one second, resulting in the variance you've notice in the graphs.

-more frequently.
-Over the timespan of five minutes these variations usually even out pretty good
+frequently.
+Over the timespan of, say, five minutes these variations even out, but the alleged

 Is network traffic encrypted or signed?